Academic Affairs Policies

 - Grades earned must be at least one level above minimum passing level, (e.g., C).
 Passing grades on a Pass/Fail system are acceptable if defined as C or better.

 - The maximum number of transferable credits is one-half of the total required for the degree (60 credits).
 All transfer students must enroll as full-time students.
 They must spend a minimum of four full semesters in residence at Georgetown to earn a degree.
 Summer sessions and study abroad programs will not count toward fulfilling the residency requirement.

 Summer Transfer Course Pre-Approval

 If students have not already transferred in the maximum 20 courses/60 credits to Georgetown, students can transfer up to a total of four non-Georgetown summer courses into their Georgetown degrees.
 Courses can be regularly offered courses (in-person) or online courses from an accredited university.
 We encourage students to only transfer courses into Georgetown as free elective courses, but transfer courses can count as core, major and certificate courses with pre-approval (see below).

 If students have not used their allotted four non-Georgetown summer transfer courses, they may take up to four courses in the summer term in which they are graduating.

-Transfer courses must be pre-approved by SFS-Q. Students who take courses without pre-approval and request transfer afterwards will have their requests denied.
+Transfer courses must be pre-approved by GU-Q. Students who take courses without pre-approval and request transfer afterwards will have their requests denied.